 Entertainment and Recreation

-• Lasershow Spectacular at Stone Mountain Park.
-There is nothing quite like this show anywhere else.
-You can bring your own blanket or chairs to the show, and it is a free admission when you present a $10 parking ticket.
+- Lasershow Spectacular at Stone Mountain Park.
+The area’s top event, the Lasershow Spectacular at Stone Mountain Park regularly draws large crowds for a night of fun.
+There is nothing quite like this show anywhere else!
+Bring a blanket or chairs to the show, and enjoy free admission when you present a $20 parking ticket.

-• Geyser Towers.
-Multiple levels of suspended rope bridges and net tunnels connect you to towering platforms that overlook the gushing geyser.
-Geyser Towers offer plenty of room for adults and is the perfect amount of excitement for the kids.
+- Geyser Towers.
+With multiple levels of suspended rope bridges and net tunnels connecting you to towering platforms, the Geyser Towers overlook a beautiful gushing geyser,a local natural phenomenon.
+Geyser Towers offer plenty of room for adults and is the perfect exciting adventure for the kids!

-• Walk-Up Trail to Top of Stone Mountain.
-The trail is open daily from dawn to dusk, and families can follow the yellow line and enjoy the unique scenery and beautiful views.
-Guests can see 60 miles from the mountain once on top, which is 1,686 feet above sea level.
+- Walk-Up Trail to Top of Stone Mountain.
+Open daily from dawn to dusk, the Stone Mountain Trail and families offers unique scenery and beautiful views of the surrounding area.
+Guests can see 60 miles from the mountaintop, a view 1,686 feet above sea level.

-• Stone Mountain Historic District.
-A rare surviving historic railroad town, this intact community contains nearly every major element of railroad town in Georgia, including homes of town founders, rail line, central business district and community landmark buildings.
+- Stone Mountain Historic District.
+A rare surviving historic railroad town, this intact community contains nearly every major element of railroad town in Georgia, including homes of town founders, rail lines, central business districts and community landmark buildings.